Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 What’s not normal, however, is when fatigue starts to creep into your daily life.

-This extreme fatigue can be caused by poor athletic recovery, and is usually a result of cortisol (mentioned above) being too elevated for too long.
+This extreme fatigue can be linked to poor athletic recovery and may be related to cortisol levels (mentioned above) being elevated for long periods of time.

-After a while, your receptors become less sensitive to cortisol and your body’s energy creation system (called your hypothalamic-pituitary-adrenal axis or HPA Axis) stops functioning properly.
-This leaves you feeling exhausted and burnt out.
+After a while, your receptors become less sensitive to cortisol and your body’s energy creation system (called your hypothalamic-pituitary-adrenal axis or HPA Axis) stops functioning properly.⁵ This leaves you feeling exhausted and burnt out.⁶

 Not exactly the recipe for peak human performance.